kelbert2/JavaNuggets/Java.md

 > Abstract cannot be instantiated (can’t create an object of it), but they can be inherited.
 Inheriting classes can also be abstract.

-> Methods can be abstract (undefined) or concrete methods (defined), and the non-abstract child class must provide implementations to all abstract methods.
+> Unlike with interfaces, methods can be abstract (undefined) or concrete methods (defined), and the non-abstract child class must provide implementations to all abstract methods.

 ```Java
 public abstract class Parent {